Single-conflict colorings of degenerate graphs: Introduction

 The notion of a single-conflict coloring is a generalization of several graph coloring variants.
-Most immediately, single-conflict colorings generalize the notion of proper colorings in the following way.
+Most immediately, single-conflict colorings generalize the notion of proper colorings as follows.
 Given a graph $G$, let $G^{(k)}$ denote the graph obtained from $G$ by replacing each edge of $G$ with $k$ parallel edges.
 Then, $\chi(G) \leq k$ if and only if $G^{(k)}$ has a single-conflict coloring with a set $C$ of $k$ colors when each set of $k$ parallel edges in $G^{(k)}$ is assigned $k$ distinct monochromatic conflicts.

 A single-conflict coloring is also a generalization of a \emph{DP-coloring}, first introduced by Dvo\v{r}\'ak and Postle \cite{DP} under the name of \emph{correspondence coloring}.
-One may define a DP-coloring of a graph $G$ as a single-conflict coloring of $G$ with a color set $C$ and a conflict function $f$ such that for every edge $(u,v) \in E(G)$, the conflicts of $f(u,v)$ form a matching in the complete bipartite graph $C \times C$.
+One may define a DP-coloring of a graph $G$ as a single-conflict coloring of a graph $G'$ on $V(G)$ which is obtained as follows.
+First, for each edge $uv \in E(G)$, select a matching $M_{uv}$ in the complete bipartite graph $C \times C$.
+Then, for each edge $(c_1, c_2) \in M_{uv}$, give $G'$ an edge $e$ with endpoints $u,v$ and a conflict $f(u,e,v) = (c_1,c_2)$.
+In this way, the single-conflict coloring problem can represent every instance of a DP-coloring problem.

 Furthermore, a single-conflict coloring is a generalization of an earlier concept known as an \emph{adapted coloring}, introduced by Hell and Zhu \cite{HellZhu}, which is defined as follows.
 Given a graph $G$ with a (not necessarily proper) edge coloring $\psi$, an \emph{adapted coloring} on $G$ is a (not necessarily proper) vertex coloring $\phi$ of $G$ in which no edge $e$ is colored the same color as both of its endpoints $u$ and $v$---that is, $\neg \left ( \psi(e) = \phi(u) = \phi(v) \right )$.
 In other words, if $e \in E(G)$ is a $\mathtt{red}$ edge, then both endpoints of $e$ may not be colored $\mathtt{red}$, but both endpoints of $e$ may be colored, say, $\mathtt{blue}$, and the endpoints of $e$ may also be colored with two different colors.
 The \emph{adaptable chromatic number} of $G$, written $\chi_{ad}(G)$, is the minimum integer $m$ such that for any edge coloring of $G$ using a set $C$ of $m$ colors, there exists an adapted vertex coloring of $G$ using colors of $C$.
 It is easy to see that an adapted coloring on $G$ is a single-conflict coloring on $G$ when each edge $e \in E(G)$ is assigned the monochromatic conflict $(\psi(e), \psi(e))$.
 Therefore, for every graph $G$,